Deutsche Bank posts bigger-than-expected profit in Q1 - Finance news and analysis from Global Banking & Finance Review

 "This achievement is even more remarkable given the increasingly uncertain geopolitical environment since the beginning of the year, especially the conflict in the Middle East," Sewing said in a message to staff.

-The quarter - the first in a new three-year period in which Deutsche has pledged to meet more ambitious profitability and cost targets - comes as the war in Iran disrupts the economy and markets, and as fears around the health of private credit rattle investors.
+The quarter marks the start of a new three-year period in which Deutsche Bank has pledged to meet more ambitious profit and cost targets but comes as the Iran war has disrupted markets and as fears over the health of private credit rattle investors.

 Analysts at Standard & Poor's last week warned that risks for European banks are rising, citing higher inflation, slower growth, market turbulence, and exposure to vulnerable corporate sectors including chemicals.

-(Reporting by Tom Sims and Joern Poltz, editing by Kirsti Knolle and Mrigank Dhaniwala)
+(Reporting by Tom Sims and Joern Poltz, editing by Kirsti Knolle, Mrigank Dhaniwala, Louise Heavens and Alexander Smith)

 Key Takeaways